 You can measure market penetration with a simple market share formula.
 You’ll need to compare your sales volume for the year against the total target sales for your industry in that year.
 Brands use this formula to determine pricing and marketing budgets, as well as how they will promote their products to customers.

-If you understand your current market penetration, then you can more effectively assess new strategic growth opportunities.
+If you understand your current market penetration, then you can more effectively assess new growth marketing opportunities.
 As a result, you’ll box out the competition and cement your position as the market leader.

 Discover new market opportunities